Kurush7/qrook_db/qrookDB/README.md

 Here we first created a database connection, providing connect parameters (format_type defines the form in which results'll be returned - 'list' and 'dict' supported), then initialized an internal logger to write both in console and file.
-Note that instead of 'postgres' you could've sent the instance of the connector (including your own connectors).
 The 'create_data' function reads database system tables to get info about all user-defined tables, and creates QRTable objects based on this info.
 Now you can use table names (ones given to them in database) to access to these objects as DB instance fields (also, configuration showed above adds these table names to